On regularity and rigidity of $2\times 2$ differential inclusions into non-elliptic curves: Introduction

 \bf Acknowledgments. \rm

-We thank Riccardo Tione for showing us the short proof of Proposition~\ref{p:reg_ellipt} that we present here, and for several fruitful discussions.
-XL received support from ANR project ANR-22-CE40-0006.
+We thank Riccardo Tione for showing us the short proof of Proposition~\ref{p:reg_ellipt} that we present here, and for several fruitful discussions. { We thank the anonymous referee for suggesting many substantial improvements in the structure of the article and pointing out \cite[Theorem~6.5]{BM21}. } XL received support from ANR project ANR-22-CE40-0006.
 AL gratefully acknowledges the support of the Simons foundation, collaboration grant \#426900.
 GP was supported in part by NSF grant DMS-2206291.
 Part of this work was conducted during XL’s stays at the Hausdorff Institute for Mathematics (HIM) in Bonn, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2047/1 – 390685813, during the Trimester Program “Mathematics for Complex Materials”.